pestrela/music/traktor/README.md

 * #4: Turntable start&stop on the play/pause button
 * #5: Video support
 * #6: [VDJscript](https://www.virtualdj.com/wiki/VDJscript.html), with a lot more than 8x variables and 2x conditions
-* #7: smart playlists and related tracks
+* #7: Smart playlists and related tracks

-For more general comments, I fully agree with [this Digitial DJ Tips article](https://www.digitaldjtips.com/2019/10/what-next-for-traktor/).
+In general I fully agree with [this Digitial DJ Tips article](https://www.digitaldjtips.com/2019/10/what-next-for-traktor/).
 Generic comments:
-# #1: “Please embrace hardware partners again…”
+* #1: “Please embrace hardware partners again…”
-# #2: “Please speed up software development!”
+* #2: “Please speed up software development!”
-# #3: “Please, no more reinventing the wheel :)”
+* #3: “Please, no more reinventing the wheel :)”

 But in the end Traktor has [has unique features that I depend on](#why-is-traktor-my-software-of-choice).

 See also the [most popular DJ softwares census](../census_graphs).

+## Why I moved to BOME midi mapping

+As [explained above](#Why-is-Traktor-my-software-of-choice:-c)-Advanced-MIDI-mapping-and-Lots-of-FX), Traktor mapping rocks.\
+Sadly I've hit its limits multiple times :).
+It also lacks essential features required on the [DDJ-1000 screens mapping](ddj_1000_traktor_mapping).

+* Impossible features in Traktor:
+  * **#1: 14-bit out messages**: Trakor supports *receiving* high resolution midi messages.
+I need to *send* them as well [on my DDJ-1000 mapping](../ddj/1%20MIDI%20codes/DDJ-1000RB%20-%20MIDI%20Messages.pdf)
+  * **#2: Sequence of Events**: For PadFX, I *first* need to change the FX, and *then* need to turn it on.
+This is not something Traktor support; both actions are tried simultaneously resulting in something else.
+More info: page 88 of the [Rudi Elephant mapping](various/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).
+  * **#3: Timers**: Something simple as end-of-track blinking require timers to schedule actions for later.
+Same story for [vinyl break on the play/pause nutton](https://www.youtube.com/watch?v=EPnmyDiaJTE), as implemented by [Traktor Mapping Service](http://traktormappingservice.com/)
+  * **#4: Any event as a conditional**: Some events can be inputs to conditionals, like "is in active loop".
+However many events are missing, for example "which deck is master."
+To implement this, please see page 87 of the [Rudi Elephant mapping](various/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).
+* Possible features in Traktor (with a lot of hacking!):
+  * **A) More modifiers**: I use a lot more than [8 modifiers](https://www.native-instruments.com/forum/threads/controllerism-more-modifiers-more-bits-more-conditions.329045/).
+I use a lot more than 3 bits per modifier state.
+To go around this I add a lot of complexity to my mappings.
+  * **B) More conditionals**: I use a lot more than [2 conditions in my mappings](https://www.native-instruments.com/forum/threads/add-3rd-slot-for-modifier-conditions-in-controller-manager.325569/#post-1622169).
+To go around this I [squeezed multipe states into each modifier](https://www.traktorbible.com/en/squeezing-modifiers.aspx).
+Again, this added a lot of complexity to my mappings.
+  * **C) Global modifiers:** I miss [global modifiers](https://www.native-instruments.com/forum/threads/named-variables-operators.326339/#post-1628411), to link the state in multiple pages.
+More info: page 87 of the [Rudi Elephant mapping](various/RUDI-Js%20ELEPHANT%20TSI%20for%20VCI-400SE%20%2B%20Maschine%20(MK1)%20%2B%20BCR%202000%20v2.0.pdf).
+  * **D) Preferences window freeze:** To add more variables, you need to add extra mapping pages.
+Having more than 6 pages [freeze your preferences window](https://www.native-instruments.com/forum/threads/preferences-window-freeze.328315/) **even if they are completely empty**.

 ## Why I like BIG mechanical jogwheels